Reformation

 Exploring the Competition 🕵🏻️️ ️

-& Finding Common Features
+& Finding The Best Features In Other Apps

 As I pored over some of the most popular shopping apps that are on par with Reformation’s style and shopper demographic, I noticed certain features that completely leveled the game with online shopping.
 So, with pen in hand, I check marked which features would incorporate intuitive functionality without missing Ref’s quintessential ethos.